zenna/canyoupleaseappreciatethis/_posts/2020-03-25-advance-directive.md

 On one particularly beautiful day in high school, walking by the pond, I remember thinking I would be happy if poof my life ended then (but I'd also be happy if it didn't, and I didn't feel like ending it).
 This thought pops up occasionally in beautiful moments.

 I'll start a grown-up contemplation now.
 I admit to my eighth grade self that my aversion to hospitals and legal paperwork has grown.
-But my eighth grade self and whomever else this may concern should consider this a formal document describing my thoughts and wishes.
+But my eighth grade self and whomever else this may concern should consider this a formal document describing my thoughts and wishes for end-of-life care.
 Traditional "Advance Directives" require extra doctor visits and gatherings of witnesses, which are not wise in this pandemic.
 Instead, I am using a password-protected github website where I can commit version-controlled files stating my wishes.

 The following questions are taken from New York State's guidance on "Advance Directives: Making your Wishes Known and Honored," and relate to making health care decisions on my behalf if I become unable to make decisions for myself.
 The answers are from and about me (Emily Mackevicius): as with other contemplations, others' thoughts will differ from mine.